Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Evian Christmas village©Nicolas Castermans

-The Evian Christmas market is storytelling at its best and if I could find an adjective for "driftwood", I'd use it.
-As in the "most driftwoody" market, but that doesn't really work...
+If I could find an adjective for "driftwood", I'd use it, as in the "most driftwoody" market, but that doesn't really work...

-Evian has outdone itself by using what it has to hand: driftwood collected from its shores along Lake Geneva.
+Evian-les-Bains has outdone itself by using what it has at hand: driftwood collected from its shores along Lake Geneva.
 It has created a Christmas village made of wood and filled it with fairy-tale creatures – elves, genies, sirens and witches – all from driftwood.
-In French, driftwood is "bois flotté", so the mythical creatures are called "Flottins".
+In French, driftwood is "bois flotté", so the mythical creatures are called "flottins".

 Flottins, made with driftwood during Evian's Christmas Market by Georges Ménager via Flickr CC